xubingyue/avocadodb/Documentation/Books/Manual/Graphs/Pregel/README.md

 Our implementation currently requires every edge collection to be sharded after a "vertex" attributes, additionally you will need to specify the key `distributeShardsLike` and an **equal** number of shards on every collection.
-Only if these requirements are met can ArangoDB place the edges and vertices correctly.
+Only if these requirements are met can AvocadoDB place the edges and vertices correctly.

 For example you might create your collections like this:
 ```javascript